antarctica/scar-add-metadata-toolbox/README.md

 [Continuous deployment](#continuous-deployment) will configure this application to run on the BAS central workstations as a container, using an automatically generated launch script and `.env` file.

+[Continuous deployment](#continuous-deployment) will configure this application to run on in the experimental the experimental [MAGIC Nomad cluster](https://gitlab.data.bas.ac.uk/MAGIC/infrastructure/nomad), using an automatically generated job definition and environment variables.

 See the [Usage](#usage) section for how to use and run the application.

 ### Terraform